 Read any good books lately?
 Even if you’ve forsaken the good old-fashioned paperback in favor of the iPad or Kindle, you have to admit there’s something special about turning the page, feeling the paper and reading the print in an actual book.
-So in the name of helping the noble scribe, encouraging everyone to read and supporting local businesses (enough with the Amazon!), here is a list of 25 independent bookstores in Los Angeles that are worth checking out.
+So in the name of helping the noble scribe, encouraging everyone to read and supporting local businesses, here’s my list of 22 independent bookstores in Los Angeles that are worth checking out.
 If there are any other great locations that should be on this list, let me know!

 Caravan Book Store – Downtown LA